How to Factory Reset Your Chromebook [November 2020]

 Reset Your Chromebook with Hotkeys

 Conveniently, all Chromebooks include a hotkey shortcut to quickly and easily reset your device.
 It can be helpful to use the hotkeys approach if you’re having trouble using or accessing your Chromebook’s settings.

 Sign out of your Chromebook by tapping the system information panel in the lower right-hand corner of your Chromebook’s display, then hit the “Sign out” button at the top of the panel.

-Once you’ve signed out of your account, press and hold Ctrl+Alt+Shift+R. This shortcut will load a display that reads “Reset this Chrome device,” with a helpful explanation of what Chrome calls “powerwashing.”
+Once you’ve signed out of your account, press and hold Ctrl+Alt+Shift+R. This shortcut will load a display that reads “Reset this Chrome device” alongside a helpful explanation of what Chrome calls “powerwashing.”